cpury/cpury.github.io/_posts/2015-05-28-learning-holiness.md

 > 26:24 And the children of Israel went up from the LORD the word of the LORD, and set the
 > LORD in the house of the LORD.

 Teehee.
-You might wonder what infinte loop I get stuck in setting the sampling to a low temperature (aka what's the most cliché sequence in the Bible?).
+You might wonder what infinite loop I get stuck in setting the sampling to a low temperature (aka what's the most cliché sequence in the Bible?).
 Well, remember those family trees in the Old Testament?

 > 1:12 And the sons of Jehoiada, and Jehoshaphat the son of Jehoiada, and
 > Jehoshaphat the son of Jehoiada, and Jehoshaphat the son of